-Loans and receivables are initially measured at fair value and carried at their amortised cost.
+Financial Assets are initially measured at fair value and carried at their amortised cost.
 Annual credits to the Comprehensive Income and Expenditure Statement for interest receivable are based on the carrying amount of the asset multiplied by the effective rate of interest for the instrument.
-Where a receivable (i.e. debtor) has a maturity of less than 12 months, the fair value is taken to be the principal outstanding or the billed/invoiced amount.
+Where a debtor has a maturity of less than 12 months, the fair value is taken to be the principal outstanding or the billed/invoiced amount.
 Investments are shown in the balance sheet at cost.
 Where investments are fixed term deposits, accrued interest owing at the balance sheet date is included in the Comprehensive Income and Expenditure Statement.